Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-02-22** : 🔥 ***New chatbot features*** 🔥 : You can now easily and efficiently integrate GGUF models to the chatbot module.
+You only have to download the model using the new **GUUF models downloader** tab in the Globals settings, relaunch biniou and restart the UI, select downloaded model in chatbot module and choose a prompt template from the new **Force prompt template** menu.

   * 🆕 **2024-02-19** : 🔥 ***New module : AnimateLCM*** 🔥 : Combining AnimateDiff and LCM, this module let you generate quality videos quite fast (compared to other modules) using Stable Diffusion models.

   * 🆕 **2024-02-15** : 🔥 ***Adding LoRA model support to LCM*** 🔥 : Adding LoRA models options to LCM module, at the bottom of the settings panel for LCM module.
 Note that Segmind models are not compatible with this feature.